Hidden Gem Golf Course of the Month: Scotland - Kintyre Peninsula

-Dunaverty Golf Course – is one of Scotland’s true ‘hidden gems’ and was designed by local members.
+One of Scotland’s true ‘hidden gems’ and was designed by local members.
 It is found on the south coast of the stunning Mull of Kintyre peninsula in the beautiful village of Southend, just 13 miles from Ireland.
 Nearby the famous "St. Columba's Footsteps", etched in the rock for centuries, show where Christianity was first brought to Scotland from Ireland.

 Whilst it’s not particularly long, high and low handicappers alike will enjoy its challenging layout with springy turf on undulating fairways and a fine set of greens.
-It’s a fun, natural links which weave amongst the wind-contoured terrain creating natural hazards on every hole.
+It’s a fun, natural links golf course which weaves amongst the wind-contoured terrain creating natural hazards on every hole.
 There are seven par 3’s, ranging from 123 to 245 yards, a tricky collection to be mastered to score well.

-Machrihanish Golf Club – gets off to a great start from the first tee.
+Gets off to a great start from the first tee.
 The carry from the tee is a teasing shot across the Atlantic, difficult to judge in a wind but the beach is in play so don’t panic.
-It is in the wonderful Machrihanish dunes near the small village of Macrihanish.
-The course is a joy to play being more fun than long.
+It is in the wonderful Machrihanish dunes near the small village of Machrihanish.
+The course is a joy to play, being more fun than long.

 The layout is not a typical predictable nine out, and nine back.
-Each hole seems to flow seamlessly from the previous one unlike many natural links courses.
+Each hole seems to flow seamlessly from the previous one, unlike many natural links courses.
 It is isolated and needs some effort to get to Machrihanish, but it is worth it.
 6462 yards, Par 72.
 High Season, £65

 The fairways are just as they were found, only mown shorter.
 The routing of the course follows the land.
 This means that you will have many blind shots, to both fairway and green and many greens are in natural bowls.
-Because irrigation and fertilization is not used it has a natural and rugged appearance.
+Because irrigation and fertilisation is not used it has a natural and rugged appearance.
 It has been created essentially in the manner of early courses in the 19th century, a ‘step back in time’.